smaslan/TWM-builds/README.md

 ### version `visa`
 Does not support NI 5922 and NI DAQmx.
 Drivers NI Scope and NI DAQmx are not required.

+### version `client`
+This is build of LabVIEW library used to controll TWM externally.

 ## Downloads

 Select version built only with required digitizers support to prevent installing of unnecessary instrument drivers: